On coherent Hopf 2-algebras: Crossed comodule of Hopf coquasigroups

 where in the second and third steps we use the comodule coalgebra property.
-The other axioms of Hopf coquasigroups are similar.
+The rest axioms of Hopf coquasigroups are similar.
 Thus $H$ is a Hopf coquasigroup.

 When $B$ is coassociative, for any $a\ot b\in A\ot B$, we also have {} where in the 3rd step we use the fact that $A$ is a comodule coalgebra and in the 4th step we use the fact that $A$ is a left $B$ comodule.
-So $(H, \blacktriangle, \epsilon_{H})$ is coassociative. \end{proof}{} From the proof above we can also see that even if $A$ is a Hopf coquasigroup, we can also get a Hopf coquasigroup $A\otimes B$, with the same coproduct, counit and antipode.
+So $(H, \blacktriangle, \epsilon_{H})$ is coassociative. \end{proof}

+From the proof above we can also see that even if $A$ is a Hopf coquasigroup, we can also get a Hopf coquasigroup $A\otimes B$, with the same coproduct, counit, and antipode as above.

+\begin{lemma} Let $(A, B, \phi, \delta)$ be a crossed comodule of Hopf coquasigroup.
+If $B$ is commutative and the image of $\phi$ belongs to the center of $A$, then $H=A\otimes B$ is a central Hopf algebroid over $B$ with the source, target and counit (of the bialgebroid structure) being bialgebra maps.
+Moreover,